wescpy/nebulous-serverless/multi/webgem/README.md

 <sup>^</sup> — Alternatively for Python, instead of `settings.py`, you can save it to `.env` but would need to install `python-dotenv` and add the code to use it if you want to more closely mirror the Node version.

-This app is nearly-identical to what's featured in this [blog post](https://dev.to/wescpy/gemini-api-102a-putting-together-a-basic-genai-web-app-3e3).
-The difference is that the original [**v0.1** version](https://github.com/wescpy/google/tree/main/gemini/webgem) _can_ ***only*** _run locally_.
-This cloud-based version has the additional config files necessary to make it deployable to the cloud (serverless platforms), in addition to local deployments.
+This app is nearly-identical to what's featured in this [blog post](http://bit.ly/3Kqv78c).
+The difference: [that version](https://github.com/wescpy/google/tree/main/gemini/webgem) _can_ ***only*** _run locally_.
+This cloud-based version has additional config files so it's deployable to the cloud (serverless platforms), in addition to running locally.

 ## Deploy to and host/run on Google Cloud